 World Bank blog post

 According to a recent survey, 74% of Americans don’t know *that* Facebook compiles a list of their interests in order to serve ads to them https://www.theatlantic.com/technology/archive/2019/01/facebook-users-still-dont-know-how-facebook-works/580546/

 The creator of Ruby on Rails: “We think [traditional blogs are] about to swing back in style, as we all discover the real costs and problems brought by [Medium’s] centralization.” https://m.signalvnoise.com/signal-v-noise-exits-medium/

 If fake-news sharing is driven by age, as this study purports, then I would imagine the problem is one of education.
 How do folks know what a reputable source is when they’re not digital natives? https://nakedsecurity.sophos.com/2019/01/15/is-fake-news-sharing-driven-by-age-not-politics/

 Writing a window manager seems like the perfect use case for Rust, so Way-Cooler looks pretty awesome (pun intended).

-Software Engineer, student of #infosec.
+Software Engineer and informal student of #infosec.
 Christian, husband, and father.
-Opinions are my own (naturally).
+Opinions are my own.
+Aphorisms are experimental.